googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 elements would require approximating the variation using multiple delta sets.

-The rotations and skews specified using PaintRotate or PaintSkew tables can also be representated as a matrix using a PaintTransformed table.
-If a PaintRotate or PaintSkew table is used in combination with a PaintTransformed table, the combined behavior shall be the same as if the rotation or skew were represented using an equivalent matrix.
+The rotations and skews specified using PaintRotate or PaintSkew tables can also be representated as a matrix using a PaintTransform table.
+If a PaintRotate or PaintSkew table is used in combination with a PaintTransform table, the combined behavior shall be the same as if the rotation or skew were represented using an equivalent matrix.
 See 5.7.11.2.5.10 for details regarding the matrix equivalent for a rotation expressed as an angle; and see 5.7.11.2.5.11 for